 What reviewers love

-It looks good, performs well and it sits under the £500 mark.
-This treadmill is foldable in seconds thanks to its quick-release mechanism.
+This treadmill looks good, performs well, and it sits under the £500 mark.
+It's also foldable in seconds thanks to its quick-release mechanism.
 Oh, and it's on wheels for easy moving.
-It has 12 pre-set programmes to jazz up your workouts, while it offers console feedback from calories burned to distance, pulse and more.
+It has 12 pre-set programmes to jazz up your workouts, while it offers console feedback from calories burned to distance, pulse, and more.
 The running surface measures 125cm long by 46cm wide, and it has an auto-stop system for safety reasons.